- Latin America

 Argentine and Chilean Patagonia.

 The Chilean side is likely to be wetter, so you should be prepared for this.
-It should also be a little warmer at night.
+It should also be warmer at night.